Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns the transaction category taxonomy, specifies the source (GET /categories), and mentions caching.
-It distinguishes from sibling tools by noting that the category ID is used by openfinance_update_transaction_category.
+Description clearly states it returns Pluggy's transaction category taxonomy (GET /categories), cached.
+It distinguishes itself from siblings by noting that the `id` field is used by openfinance_update_transaction_category, and that it provides a single aggregated response.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.